Skip to main content

 Live mode

-With Live mode on, the project re-runs on every change — the execution path is highlighted on each embedded diagram and the Outputs footer reflects the current values The Live toggle in the top toolbar puts the editor into continuous-execution mode.
-While Live mode is on, Leapter re-runs the Blueprint automatically every time you change an input value or edit the logic.
-The Outputs footer of every section updates as you edit.
+The execution path highlighted with step numbers on an embedded diagram, and the Outputs footer showing the current values (totalScore = 75, decision = Approve) The live-execution control in the top toolbar is a play / pause button that runs your Blueprints continuously.
+While live execution is running (the button shows a pause icon), Leapter re-runs the Blueprint automatically every time you change an input value or edit the logic, and the Outputs footer of every section updates as you edit.
+Pause it to stop auto-running; resume it to turn continuous execution back on.
 Live mode is most useful for:

 • Tweaking values — adjusting a threshold or rate and seeing every output update at once